citp/privacy-policy-historical/f/fi/fin/final-score.com.md

-> *The following text is extracted and transformed from the final-score.com privacy policy that was archived on 2012-06-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120605044450id_/http%3A//www.final-score.com/content/custserv/help--privacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the final-score.com privacy policy that was archived on 2012-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121209202541id_/http%3A//www.final-score.com/customerserv/help%3AprivacyPolicy) for the most accurate reproduction.*

-# Final Score - Discount Shoes and Apparel
+# Customer Service - OtherServices - Privacy Policy | Final Score